 - Fine Timber x5

-Both materials are common enough that most players have them sitting in their inventory already.
-Timber comes from logging trees in the open world, and Fine Timber is a step up from the same source.
-After testing the crafting route, it is the faster option when you already have the materials banked.
+Both materials are common enough that you probably already have them.
+Timber comes from logging trees in the open world, and Fine Timber is a slightly rarer drop from the same activity.
+After testing the crafting route, it is the faster option when you already have the materials in your inventory.

 Buying the Bekker Bow from Hernand Equipment Shop

 If you would rather skip the material gathering entirely, the Hernand Equipment Shop sells the Bekker Bow for 4.32 Silver.
-The shop sits near the Hernand Town Center and shows up on your minimap once you are in the area.
-The buy price is 4.32 Silver and the sell price is 1.64 Silver, so buying and immediately reselling is a net loss.
+The shop is near the Hernand Town Center and shows up on your minimap once you are in the area.
+The buy price is 4.32 Silver and the sell price is 1.64 Silver, so buying and immediately reselling is a terrible deal.
 Only spend the Silver if you genuinely want the bow right now and have the funds to spare.

 Is the Bekker Bow worth using past the early game?

-Based on community-documented usage patterns across sources, the Bekker Bow stays viable longer than most early weapons.
+The Bekker Bow stays useful longer than most early weapons if you upgrade it correctly.
 The key is prioritizing Crit.
 Rate upgrades first.
-As noted in Destructoid's coverage of the weapon, bumping Crit.
+Bumping Crit.
 Rate through refinement and Abyss Gear slots lets the bow carry you well into mid-game content before stronger ranged options make more sense.

 The weapon's description in-game reads: "A worn bow named after the miserly warrior, Bekker.
 'Bekker lost his life when his sword broke, yet his name still lives on in the tales of the poor.'"
 That lore hint at frugality is fitting.
 The bow rewards players who invest in it carefully rather than chasing a replacement immediately.